-Axel is a senior associate in our Litigation group and co-head of our Data Protection and Cybersecurity practice.
+Axel is a partner in our Litigation group and co-head of our Data Protection and Cybersecurity practice.
 Axel is best known for assisting clients facing landmark data class action lawsuits and investigations by Data Protection Authorities or related regulators across Europe.
 Axel also advises on high-risk and cutting-edge technology projects, cyber-attacks and personal data breaches.

 Axel divides his time between the Amsterdam and Brussels office, the latter of which is at the heart of our EU practice.
 He is dedicated to delivering fully integrated services to our clients, together with our European competition, administrative law and financial regulatory practices and international litigation partners.

 He was selected as one of Global Data Review's 40 under 40 in April 2021.
 Clients tell Legal500 and Chambers that Axel "is very connected and a brilliant lawyer", has "excellent knowledge and strategic awareness" and that he "is one of the top experts on data privacy and data protection laws.
 He brings a fresh, pragmatic approach and always seems to find creative solutions."

 Axel is a columnist for the Dutch Financial Times and a Fellow at the University of Amsterdam.
 From 2009-2011, Axel restarted the Dutch digital rights organisation, Bits of Freedom.
 From 2013-2015, Axel was a Fellow at Princeton's CITP, and the Berkman Center at Harvard University.
 In 2015, he obtained the first ever PhD thesis on the intersection of EU cybersecurity and data protection law.
 His academic work has been published in major academic journals, and covered in media across the world, including FT, CNN, CBS and The Wall Street Journal.

 Advocaat, admitted to the Bar in the Netherlands

 Research Fellow at Harvard Law School and Computer Science Faculty at Princeton University